 Thai Chicken Larb

-- red chilli, sliced thinly and sprinkled on top
+- long red cayenne chilli – sliced thinly and sprinkled on top

 - lime wedges

 - fresh herbs: mint, coriander, Thai basil